mathieucaroff/pixelpony/CONTRIBUTING.md

 ### Code formating

-All submitted code must be formatted using Prettier (aka. prettier.js) ; using the VSCode extension is recommended
+All submitted code must be formatted using Prettier (aka. prettier.js).
+Using the VSCode extension is recommended